 PathWest Laboratory Medicine, Western Australia

-Dr Gavin Turbett - Principal Scientist - Deputy Chair
+Dr Gavin Turbett - Head of Department - Deputy Chair

 After completing his PhD in 1992, Gavin was involved in cancer research for approximately six years before moving into forensic science.
 Gavin is the Principal Scientist of the Forensic Biology Laboratory at PathWest Laboratory Medicine WA, and has held that role since 1999.
 He is an Adjunct Associate Professor at Curtin University, Murdoch University and the University of Western Australia.
 He has published 34 scientific papers.
 He lectures regularly to university students, as well as to specialist and non-specialist groups about forensic biology and DNA profiling.
 In 2011, he became a Founding Fellow of the Faculty of Science, Royal College of Pathologists of Australasia.
 He is also an executive member of Senior Managers of Australia & New Zealand Forensic Laboratories (SMANZFL) and is the mentor to the Biology Specialist Advisory Group (BSAG).

 Australian Federal Police (AFP) and ACT Policing